silvanbrenner/camunda-csharp-client/csharp-client/docs/DeploymentApi.md

 # **Redeploy**
 > DeploymentWithDefinitionsDto Redeploy (string id, RedeploymentDto redeploymentDto = null)

+Redeploy

 Re-deploys an existing deployment.
 The deployment resources to re-deploy can be restricted by using the properties `resourceIds` or `resourceNames`.
 If no deployment resources to re-deploy are passed then all existing resources of the given deployment are re-deployed.  **Warning**: Deployments can contain custom code in form of scripts or EL expressions to customize process behavior.
 This may be abused for remote execution of arbitrary code.
-See the section on [security considerations for custom code](https://docs.camunda.org/manual/7.14/user-guide/process-engine/securing-custom-code/) in the user guide for details.
+See the section on [security considerations for custom code](https://docs.camunda.org/manual/7.15/user-guide/process-engine/securing-custom-code/) in the user guide for details.

 ### Example
 ```csharp